In Juneteenth: Faith and Freedom, Descendants of the Emancipated Tell Their Stories

 Main image: Opal Lee, the grandmother of Juneteenth, with Rasool Berry in Juneteenth: Faith and Freedom.

-This story was originally published last year when Juneteenth: Faith and Freedom played at the Heartland International Film Festival, and is updated and republished today in honor of Juneteenth.
+This story was originally published in 2022 when Juneteenth: Faith and Freedom played at the Heartland International Film Festival, and is updated and republished today in honor of Juneteenth.